camomile-project/mediaeval/proposal/README.md

 Describe the evaluation methodology, including how the ground truth will be created.
 ```

+On these lists we will make requests (names, dates) depending on the popularity of the people in the Google trends.
+The query results will allow us to assess the quality of the indexation.
+To evaluate the intrinsic diarization system quality we also propose a third subtask:

 A posteriori shot annotation depending on what is return by participants.
 Metrics are the classical precision recall and F1-measure.
 These metrics are compute for each request.
 The global score corresponding to the mean score

   * P(request/video) = # correct shots / # hypothesis shot